chaewoon124/KIM/README.md

 # KIM
 I'm student and majar in big data analysis.
 I'm living in bundang and 24 years old.
+I really want to go home right now.